-A recession could turn furloughs or short-term layoffs into an event that triggers notice obligations under the federal Worker Adjustment and Retraining Notification (WARN) Act.
-The Worker Adjustment and Retraining Notification Act of 1988 (the “WARN Act”) is a US labor law which protects employees, their families, and communities by requiring most employers with 100 or more employees to provide 60 calendar-day advance notification of plant closings and mass layoffs of employees, as defined in the Act.
-It became law in August 1988 and took effect in 1989.
+Furloughs or brief layoffs may become an event that necessitates notice requirements under the federal Worker Adjustment and Retraining Notification (WARN) Act during a recession.
+The Worker Adjustment and Retraining Notification Act of 1988 (the “WARN Act”) is a US labor law that mandates that most employers with 100 or more employees must give 60 calendar days’ notice before closing a plant or mass-firing employees, as defined by the Act.
+This law’s goal is to protect workers, their families, and communities.
+In 1989, it went into force after being a law in August 1988.

 Employees entitled to notice under the WARN Act include managers and supervisors, hourly wage, and salaried workers.
 The advance notice is intended to give workers and their families transition time to adjust to the prospective loss of employment, to seek and to obtain other employment, and, if necessary, to enter skill training or retraining programs that will allow these workers to successfully compete in the job market.

 How to Issue WARN Notices to Employees During COVID-19